nats-io/nats-architecture-and-design/adr/ADR-40.md

 #### Custom server pool

 Client should have a way to specify custom server pool for reconnection attempts.
-When specified, client should use only those servers for reconnection attempts, ignoring any advertised servers from the Server.
+Client should expose an option to disable using advertised servers and use only the provided pool for reconnection attempts.
+By default, advertised servers are merged with the provided pool and used for reconnection attempts.

 New pool should be used for all reconnection attempts until the client is restarted or a new pool is specified.
 New pool is subject to the same rules as